parkakn/parkakn.github.io/_pages/about.md

 I hold a Master of Science in Mathematics from the Courant Institute of Mathematical Sciences at New York University, where I conducted research on identifying regimes in the stock market and forecasting stock returns.
 Prior to that, I graduated from Boston College in 2021 with dual Bachelor's degrees in Mathematics and Economics, where my research focused on evaluating the effectiveness of the Fed Funds rate and examining the relationship between the stock market and the business cycle.

 Outside of work, I love playing soccer!
 I played for Citybros FC while in New York, FC Boston during college, and currently play for MIT FC.
-I also enjoy following the financial markets and doing a little trading myself :) (wish me luck!)

 ### Research Interest
 I am interested in trustworthy LLMs, the intersection of LLMs and Knowledge Graphs, as well as graph machine learning and its applications.